 In Adventure Camp, campers participate in our all camp traditions Sunday, Monday and Friday evenings along with Base Camp.
 Tuesday morning they leave for whatever trip they chose at registration.
 They are either away from main camp but on camp property (Division 2) or off of camp property (Division 3 and 4) until Friday afternoon.
 Their activities during the week are dependent on their chosen trip but full of fun adventures.

-For other information on camp culture, make sure to read the Parent Handbook as well as start here on our website.
+For other information on camp culture, make sure to read the Parent Handbook (available February 1) as well as start here on our website.

 Mondays are for teambuilding, getting to know our cabin, figuring our way around camp, and learning where everything is.
 Mondays are full of fun activities like beach parties, carnivals, hiking, and even end with a beautiful chapel at Pretty Place, and a cookout dinner at the airnasium.